amplitude/Amplitude-JavaScript/README.md

     });
 };
 ```

+### Init Callbacks ###
-You can also pass a callback function to init, which will get called after the SDK finishes its asynchronous loading.
-Note: no values are passed to the init callback function:
+You can also pass a callback function to init, which will get called after the SDK finishes its asynchronous loading. *Note: no values are passed to the init callback function*:

 ```javascript
 amplitude.init('YOUR_API_KEY_HERE', 'USER_ID_HERE', null, callback_function);